-Holders of our Class A common stock are entitled to one vote per share on any matter that is submitted to a vote of our stockholders.
-Holders of our Class B common stock are entitled to 20 votes per share on any matter submitted to a vote of our stockholders.
-Holders of shares of Class A common stock and Class B common stock will vote together as a single class on all matters (including the election of directors) submitted to a vote of stockholders.
+The common stock is entitled to one vote per share on any matter that is submitted to a vote of our stockholders.
+Holders of shares of common stock will vote together as a single class on all matters (including the election of directors) submitted to a vote of stockholders.
 The affirmative vote of holders of at least 66 2/3% of the voting power of all of the then-outstanding shares of capital stock, voting as a single class, will be required to amend certain provisions of our amended and restated certificate of incorporation, including provisions relating to amending our amended and restated bylaws, the classified board, the size of our board, removal of directors, director liability, vacancies on our board, special meetings, stockholder notices, actions by written consent and exclusive jurisdiction.